 After some significant problems with its previous system the brewer purchased seven Linx Continuous Ink Jet (CIJ) printers, which code dates on 15-20 products per second.

 Linx CIJ printers are renowned for their reliability, even in challenging production environments.
 Ringnes have found the Linx coders easy to operate and maintain and, with a minimum IP55 rating and a robust sealed printhead, more reliable than their previous systems.

 Ringnes organiser Morten Moen explains: “We used to have big problems with labelling, and we were compelled to find machines and suppliers that could give us a more stable operation.”

 Meanwhile Linx scribing laser coders are in use at the leading water brand Imsdal.
 PET bottles are filled and then laser coded by two 50W Linx laser coders, which have provided a robust solution to coding in a damp environment.

-ACT has supplied the Norwegian market with labelling, checking and system solutions for the last twenty years, and has represented Linx for the last seventeen years.
+ACT has supplied the Norwegian market with labeling, checking and system solutions for the last twenty years, and has represented Linx for the last seventeen years.